Introduction to Spring Framework

-Now let us look at some features of the Spring Framework that makes it unique and keeps the possibility to ease out developer’s task.
+Now let us look at some features of the Spring Framework that makes it unique and keeps the possibility to ease out the developer’s task.

 1. IoC Container

 During runtime, an object needs to be referenced implicitly and the task is taken up by IoC container.
-This container consists of assembler code that takes care of the configuration management.
+This container consists of assembler code that takes care of configuration management.
 For reference, the packages used are org.springframework.beans and org.springframework.context.

 2. Data Access Framework

 This feature enables the developer to use persistence APIs.
 For storing persistence data in the database using JDBC or Hibernate.
-Persistence data is that type of data which has its previous version stored even if modified.
+Persistence data is that type of data that has its previous version stored even if modified.
 Way of connection to the database, making sure that the connection is closed, dealing with exceptions, implementation of a transaction management system are some of the other tasks which are under this feature’s umbrella.

 3. Spring MVC Framework